demensiss/winter-holidays-challenge/README.md

 * [ ] the password must meet the given conditions, e.g. at least one number, at least one uppercase and one lowercase letter
 * [ ] use the string and secrets modules
 * [ ] Hard version: After generating the password, copy it to the system clipboard

 ### Program status:

+Program in progress.

+## Day 8: Distance Calculator

+The program calculates the linear distance between any two points on the map.

+### Requirements:

+* [ ] write a program that calculates the linear distance between any two points on the map, using their geographic coordinates
+* [ ] use any algorithm, e.g. https://pl.wikibooks.org/wiki/Astronomiczne_podstawy_geografii/Odleg%C5%82o%C5%9Bci?fbclid=IwAR2RXbacsE_nwQFpSDGuiYQlcvS0YCmTWjg3Qzvs92pZXUf4hLgTdoHjmtA
+* [ ] use the API (e.g. https://rapidapi.com/trueway/api/trueway-geocoding)
+* [ ] calculate the distance between your address and landmarks such as the Eiffel Tower or the Taj Mahal.
+* [ ] Hard version: instead of entering your address, use geolocation

+### Program status: